Alternative Fan-beam Backprojection and Adjoint Operators: Numerical results

-The truncated sum (\ref{eq:main}) is finally a matrix multiplication of both matrices composed with elements $b_n(\theta)$ and $J_n(D \sigma)$ for sampled values of $\{\theta, \sigma\}$.
-The frequency variable $\sigma$ was sampled also according to the Nyquist sampling theorem.
-Such multiplication has a complexity $O(N^3)$ but can be reduced to $O(N^{2.3729})$ with fast matrix multiplication algorithms \cite{matrix, matrix2}, although we used the direct approach in our simulations.
+After truncating sum (\ref{eq:main_backG}), computing it results simply in a matrix multiplication of the matrices composed with elements $\{\dot b_n(\theta)\}$ and $\{J_n(D \sigma)\}$ for sampled values of $\{\theta, \sigma\}$.
+The frequency variable $\sigma$ was sampled following the Nyquist sampling theorem.
+Such matrix multiplication has a complexity of $O(N^3)$ but can be reduced to $O(N^{2.3729})$ with fast matrix multiplication algorithms \cite{matrix, matrix2}, although we used the direct approach in our simulations.
 We recall that conventional approaches present a cost of $O(N^3)$.
-Finally, the Fourier domain of the backprojected image is obtained at a polar grid.
-In order to obtain a Cartesian grid, we simply used bilinear interpolation because of the previously performed zero-padding of $Z$ in $\gamma$ also helps us to reduce interpolation errors at high frequencies.
-A gridding strategy to pass from polar to Cartesian coordinates \cite{natterer2001mathematical}, that handles better these interpolations errors can also be used.
-We finally underline that backprojecting an image with our method assumes a null \textsc{dc} component on the target image, due to the kernel $1/\sigma$.
-The true \textsc{dc} component was approximated from the input sinogram as the average of a fan-beam projection for all $s$ in the detector at a fixed angle $\beta$.

-Two backprojections methods are presented, first the conventional rebinning through parallel geometry by operation $\MS^*$ in (\ref{eq.Madj}) followed by the standard backprojection (\ref{backparallel}) as presented in theorem \ref{theotwosteps}.
-Good results are expected with this method mainly due to our sinogram was obtained through $\MS$.
-The obtained results will help us as a reference for our formulation (\ref{eq:main}) in Theorem \ref{teolinear} to be presented lastly.
-Backprojection of sinogram in Figure \ref{phantom}(b) is presented in Figure \ref{fig:back}(a) through series (\ref{eq:main}) and its 1D profile at $x_1=0.12$ in Figure \ref{fig:profil}(a) by means of the two mentioned methods.
-A nice agreement between both profiles can be appreciated.
+Even using a conventional $O(N^3)$ matrix multiplication algorithm, the simplicity and straightforward parallel implementation of matrix multiplication related to a standard backprojection algorithm makes this approach still interesting.
+Finally, the Fourier domain of the backprojected image is obtained at a polar grid followed by linear interpolation to Cartesian coordinates (see section \ref{interp} for comments on this crucial step) and the 2D inverse (fast) Fourier Transform; operations with respective complexity of $O(N^2)$ and $O(N^2\log N)$.